Akuli/teek/docs/concurrency.rst

 couple seconds and the button looks like it's pressed down, and when the pastebinning is done, everything is fine again. **The freezing is not nice.**

-In this tutorial, functions and methods that take a long time to complete are called **blocking**.
-Our ``paste()`` method is blocking, and using a blocking command as a .
+In this documentation, functions and methods that take a long time to complete are called **blocking**.
+Our ``paste()`` method is blocking, and using a blocking function or method as a button click callback freezes things.

 If you have code like this...
 ::